Astaxanthin and Your Immune System

-Astaxanthin also supports your immune system, and it has been known to improve heart health, joint pain, endurance and provide healthier skin.
+Astaxanthin also supports your immune system and has been known to improve heart health, joint pain, endurance and provide healthier skin.
 Astaxanthin benefits the immune system by:

 White blood cells are the first to defend the body when a pathogen attack occurs.
-When these are detected, the bone marrow is stimulated to produce a higher quantity of white cells.
-However, this process demands a significant amount of energy from the local mitochondria, known as the cell's powerhouse.
+The bone marrow is stimulated to produce more white cells when these are detected.
+However, this process demands significant energy from the local mitochondria, known as the cell's powerhouse.

 When the mitochondria produce the energy, it can "leak" Reactive Oxygen Species (ROS), causing membrane and tissue damage together with low energy production.
 This will hinder the production of white blood cells.

-On the contrary, astaxanthin can extend full membrane bilayers, this way protecting cells from ROS, and creating the conditions for optimal white blood cell production.
+On the contrary, astaxanthin can extend full membrane bilayers, protecting cells from ROS, and creating the conditions for optimal white blood cell production.

 Astaxanthin increases immune cells: B-cells & T-Cells.

-The adaptive immune system includes B & T cells, which are crucial to the body's defense response.
+The adaptive immune system includes B & T cells, crucial to the body's defense response.
 Researchers observed how astaxanthin could reduce oxidative status and inflammation while enhancing immune response.

 In a randomized, double-blind, placebo-controlled study, young female students took 0, 2, or 8 mg astaxanthin daily for eight weeks, which reduced DNA damage biomarkers and acute-phase protein.
 (2)